adsl14/Raging-tools/README.md

 It is highly recomended to place the tool in <i>Program files</i> because when using <i>pak explorer</i>, if the path in Windows is very long, the tool will <b>crash!</b>

-Windows has a limit for the path name, so run the tool in a place where the path is not much long (<i>Program files</i> for example)
+Windows has a limit for the path name, so run the tool in a place where the path is not too long (<i>Program files</i> for example)

 ## vram explorer